 Teachers, Leaders & Mentors

-The Young Inventors’ Program may be implemented in any setting where learning happens – in schools, out of school, clubs, libraries, community programs, and at home.
+The Young Inventors’ Program can be implemented in any setting where learning happens – in schools, out of school, clubs, libraries, community programs, and at home.
 Bring invention to your students.